-The K-1 fiance visa is a non-immigrant visa (temporary visa) for individuals or family members who wish to enter the US with the intent of marrying a US citizen.
+The K-1 fiance visa is a nonimmigrant visa (temporary visa) which is available to individuals or family members who wish to enter the US with the intent of marrying a US citizen.

-To be eligible for the K-1 visa, applicants should intend on being married within 90 days of the applicant’s arrival into the United States and the US citizen must have been legally free to marry prior to applying and must continue to remain so thereafter.
+To be eligible for the K-1 visa, applicants should intend to be married within 90 days of their arrival in the United States.
+The US citizen must also have been legally free to marry prior to applying and must continue to remain so thereafter.

-The US Citizen must have met in person with the person they wish to sponsor within the past two years.
-An exemption can be granted based on extreme hardship for the US citizen sponsor to personally have met the foreign-citizen fiance(e).
+The US Citizen must have met (in person) with the individual they wish to sponsor within the past two years.
+An exemption can be granted based on extreme hardship for the US citizen sponsor to have personally met the foreign-citizen fiance(e).

-An exemption may also be available if it is against the applicant or US citizen’s culture for a man and woman to meet before the marriage takes place.
+An exemption may be granted if it is against the applicant or US citizen’s culture for the two individuals to meet before the marriage takes place.

 What is the K-1 Visa?

-The K-1 visa is a non-immigrant visa for foreign nationals who are engaged to be married to a citizen of the United States.
+The K-1 visa is a non-immigrant visa for foreign nationals who are engaged and will be married to a citizen of the United States.
 Eligible children of K-1 applicants receive K-2 visas to accompany the applicant to the US.

 What is the Processing Time for the K-1 Visa?

-Processing times for fiance visas vary depending on several factors:
+The processing times for fiance visas vary depending on several factors such as: